Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 cover: mountain.jpg
 ---

 Despite being a nerd, I was never all that into reading science fiction and fantasy when I was growing up.
-I tried _so hard_ to like Asimov and Tolkien -- I considered liking them kind of a ticket to entry into the world of people who liked other things I like -- but I don't think I ever finished a single book by either of them.
+Here's a confession: I've never finished a single book by Tolkien or Asimov, though I tried many times in middle school and high school.

 Then, when I was about 20, I read _The Left Hand of Darkness_ by Ursula K. LeGuin.
 It not only changed what I thought science fiction books could be but what I thought _books_ could be.